The Ultimate Canadian Tenant Screening Checklist

 For example, if you’re charging $2,000 per month in rent, a financially qualified tenant is one earning at least $5,715 gross income per month.
 Of course, the 35% guideline has become increasingly unattainable in cities like Toronto where salaries have not kept pace with the cost of living - thus pushing landlords to use their best judgement.
 In general, a low rent-to-income ratio is ideal.

 That’s it!
-By following this tenant screening checklist, you can confidently choose the best tenant for your property.
+With an application process built from these tips, guidelines, and tools, you can confidently choose the best tenant for your property.

 For more help with attracting high-quality applicants, sign up for Rhenti's industry-leading leasing software today!